 In the past few months, shopping online was out of necessity because people were asked to avoid public places as much as possible.
 However, researchers predict that people would get so used to online shopping that they will continue to do so even after the pandemic is over.

 A survey conducted of more than 700 people found that more than 90% of the parents are buying stationery and back-to-school items online.
-Moreover, people are also actively buying cleaning products, including home cleaners, sanitizers, and masks online.
+Moreover, people are also actively buying cleaning and personal hygiene products, including home cleaners, masks and bulk hand sanitiser online.

 Home delivery services like Instacart and Amazon are looking to expand their employees due to the increased purchases.
 People now tend to get things through online services like Amazon, Giant, and Kroger, etc. rather than going out themselves.
 This changed customer behavior is resulting in more personalized digital marketing tactics by the businesses.